centria/uxui/docs/part3.md

 ---
-title: "Part 3"
+title: "Accessibility"
-permalink: /part3/
+permalink: /accessibility/
-nav_order: 4
+nav_order: 30
 published: true
 ---

-## Part 3
+# Accessibility

-Here will be more.
+In this section we will discuss accessibility, including the accessibility regulation of EU.